OpenLemur/Lemur/README.md

 ## Acknowledgements

-The Lemur project is a collaborative effort between [XLang Lab](https://www.xlang.ai/) and [Salesforce Research](https://www.salesforceairesearch.com/).
+The Lemur project is an open collaborative research effort effort between [XLang Lab](https://www.xlang.ai/) and [Salesforce Research](https://www.salesforceairesearch.com/).
 We thank the following institutions for their gift support:

 <div align="center">